Marie du Fresnay: Biography

-In 1833, as he revealed in a letter to his sister, Honoré de Balzac entered into a secret intrigue, with Marie (aka "Maria") du Fresnay, who was then 24.
-Her marriage to Charles Antoine Du Fresnay, son of Charles Du Fresnay, former mayor of Sartrouville (portrayed as "Charles Grandet, nephew of the former mayor of Saumur" in Eugénie Grandet) had been a failure from the start, with a 23-year age difference between them.
+In 1833, as he revealed in a letter to his sister, Balzac entered into a secret intrigue with Marie du Fresnay, who was then aged 24.
+Her marriage to Charles Antoine du Fresnay, a son of Charles du Fresnay, former mayor of Sartrouville (portrayed in Eugénie Grandet as Charles Grandet, a nephew of the former mayor of Saumur) had been a failure from the start, with a 23-year age difference between them.
 In this letter, Balzac reveals that the young woman had just come to tell him she was pregnant.

-In 1834, 8 months following Honoré de Balzac's letter to his sister, Maria du Fresnay's daughter Marie-Caroline Du Fresnay was born.
+In 1834, eight months following Balzac's letter to his sister, Maria du Fresnay's daughter Marie-Caroline was born.

-In 1839, she appears as the dedicatee of the second edition of Honoré de Balzac's Eugenie Grandet under the pseudonym "Maria", which was her nickname in her social circle.
-This is also the year of birth of her second son and third child, Ange Du Fresnay.
+In 1839, she appears as the dedicatee of the second edition of Balzac's Eugenie Grandet under the pseudonym "Maria", which was her nickname in her social circle.
+This is also the year of birth of her second son and third child, Ange du Fresnay.

-In 1850, she would inherit a statue of French sculptor Francois Girardon from Honoré de Balzac, which confirmed the rumor of his paternity.
+In 1850, she would inherit from Balzac a statue of the French sculptor Francois Girardon, which confirmed the rumor of his paternity.
 However, the link was only confirmed in 1946, when Maria's grandson Charles du Fresnay told French journalist and historian Roger Pierrot that Marie's nickname used to be "Maria".